Keith Carpenter: 1960 — 1962

-Carpenter competed in singles in the main draw of three U.S. National Championships over 3 consecutive years before contesting any other majors, losing in the first round each time.
-As a 19 years old, he lost in the U.S. Nationals to Eduardo Zuleta, 6-8, 2-6, 4-6.
-The following year, Carpenter lost to eventual quarter-finalist Donald Dell 5-7, 0-6, 4-6.
-In 1962, he lost to Bodo Nitsche comprehensively 3-6, 1-6, 1-6.
+Carpenter competed in singles in the main draw of three U.S. National Championships over three consecutive years before contesting any other majors, losing in the first round each time.
+As a 19 years old, he lost in the U.S. Nationals to Eduardo Zuleta in three sets.
+The following year, Carpenter lost to eventual quarter-finalist Donald Dell.
+In 1962, he lost to Bodo Nitsche comprehensively in straight sets.

 1963

 Carpenter played both the U.S. Championship and Wimbledon, the later for the first time.
 At Wimbledon, he won his first match at a major event, reaching the second round.
-Qualifying for the main draw, Carpenter beat Mexican Angel Ochoa in straight sets 7-5, 6-4, 6-1.
+Qualifying for the main draw, Carpenter beat Mexican Angel Ochoa in straight sets.
 In the second round he faced Japanese Osamu Ishiguro.
 Carpenter leveled the match at a set apiece before dropping the next two, the last 15-17, to lose.
-At the U.S. Nationals, Carpenter fell again in the first round, and again to a German player, Peter Scholl, 6-8, 8-10, 3-6.
+At the U.S. Nationals, Carpenter fell again in the first round, and again to a German player, Peter Scholl.

 1964

 Carpenter had his best year in majors, making it past the first round of all three he participated in, the French Championships, Wimbledon, and Forest Hills.
 At Roland Garros, he beat Briton Billy Knight, possibly by default, in the first round, while in the second, Carpenter lost in four sets to Jean-Claude Barclay.
 At Wimbledon, Carpenter, for the second time in a row, reached the second round as well.
-He defeated lucky loser Briton Geoff Bluett in straight sets before falling to eventual quarter-finalist Christian Kuhnke 3-6, 2-6, 1-6.
+He defeated lucky loser Briton Geoff Bluett in straight sets before falling to eventual quarter-finalist Christian Kuhnke.
 Then at the U.S. Championships, Carpenter reached the third round of a major tournament for the first time.
-He swept aside David Sandlerlin 8-6, 6-3, 6-4 in the first round and then beat Dutchman Evert Schneider in five sets.
-Carpenter then fell, however, to American Raymond Senkowski 3-6, 5-7, 3-6.
+He swept aside David Sandlerlin in the first round and then beat Dutchman Evert Schneider in five sets.
+Carpenter then was defeated, however, by American Raymond Senkowski.

 1965

 Carpenter earned his best result in a major in reaching the fourth round of the 1965 U.S. National Championships.
 Not competing in the main draw of the French, Carpenter first however reached the second round at Wimbledon for the third straight year.
-Carpenter eliminated qualifier Pat Cramer in the first round in four sets before succumbing to Inge Buding 7-9, 2-6, 4-6.
-At Forest Hills, Carpenter began his run by beating Eugene Cantin 6-4, 6-2, 6-4.
-He got through his second round match too without dropping a set, a win over Leif Beck 6-2, 6-3, 6-0.
-Carpenter was pushed to the limit, however, by John Powless, prevailing 3-6, 6-4, 15-17, 6-3, 11-9.
-In the fourth round, he went down in straight sets, however, to Charlie Pasarell, 3-6, 3-6, 3-6.
+Carpenter eliminated qualifier Pat Cramer in the first round in four sets before succumbing to Inge Buding.
+At Forest Hills, Carpenter began his run by beating Eugene Cantin in three sets.
+He got through his second round match too without dropping a set, a win over Leif Beck.
+Carpenter was pushed to the limit, however, by John Powless, prevailing in a five-set match.
+In the fourth round, he went down in straight sets, however, to Charlie Pasarell.